Amazon S3 as a source connection

 -

-In the summary screen, you'll find the user's AWS credentials (Access key id and Secret access key), which you can download as a CSV file (this is the only time you'll be able to do so).
+In the summary page, you can view the user's AWS credentials (Access key ID and Secret access key), which you can download as a CSV file (You can do this only once).

-The User should now be able to manage and read the FZ bucket that was created for Data Integration.
-Check once again that the policy you created is linked to the user you created.
+- The User can manage and read the FZ bucket created for Data Integration.
+Verify that the policy you created is linked to the user you created.

 AWS keys